sasilver75/obsidian/Articles/ML/The Story of RLHF - Origins, Motivations, Techniques, and Modern Applications (Nov 2023) - {Cameron Wolfe}.md

 	- The distribution of use-cases that make up the data that's used to train the reward model. ((?))

 Beyond the basic RLHF methodology, we see a few interesting tricks used to improve the finetuning process:
-1. A [[KL Divergence]] term is added to the training objective used for RL, which keeps the resulting model from diverging too much from the SFT model.
+1. A [[Kullback-Leibler Divergence]] term is added to the training objective used for RL, which keeps the resulting model from diverging too much from the SFT model.
 2. ==More pretraining updates are "mixed in" to the optimization process during RLHF, which mitigates the [[Alignment Tax]] and maintains the model's performance across a wide set of natural language benchmarks.==

 > *"We were able to mitigate most of the performance degradations introduced by our fine-tuning.
 If this wasn't the case, these performance degradations would constitute an ==alignment tax== -- an additional cost for aligning the model."*